 You will be paid for being in this research study.
+We may ask you for your Social Security number and address before you are compensated for taking part in this study.
 You will need to provide your social security number (SSN) in order for us to pay you when compensation is over \$100.
 You may choose to participate without being paid if you do not wish to provide your social security number (SSN) for this purpose.
 You may also need to provide your address if a check will be mailed to you.
 If your social security number is obtained for payment purposes only, it will not be retained for research purposes.

 You will be paid \$7.50 per half hour of study research.
-The total amount of research visit time will be between 5.5 and 7 hours, for a total of \$82.00 to \$105.00.
-In addition you will be provided with vouchers to cover the cost of parking in the University Ramps for in-person study sessions.
+The total amount of research visit time will be between 5.5 and 7 hours for a total of \$82.00 to \$105.00.
+In addition you will be provided with vouchers to cover the cost of parking if you attend research sessions in person.
 You will also be compensated \$0.20 for milage up to 100 miles round trip for in-person study visits.

-If you decide to withdraw from the study, you will be paid for the research time you have completed.
+If you decide to withdraw from the study, you will be paid for the non-intervention research time you have completed.